tymyrddin/red-crypt/source/index.rst

 identifiable information, many variables must be considered, including the state the data is in: at rest, in transit, or in use.

-Data at rest is more valuable than data in transit because it often has a higher level of sensitive information.
+While data in transit is easier to hack, data at rest is more valuable than data in transit because it often has a higher level of sensitive information.
 And just because data is at rest does not mean it is not moving.
 Many data breaches happen due to a lost USB drive or laptop.

 .. toctree::
    :glob: